Parenting From The Heart

 Here’s why…

 In this time, the incidence of depression and anxiety amongst youth has increased by 500-800%.
-One of the main culprits is that we’ve stripped kids’ ability to be kids.
+One of the main culprits is that we’ve stripped kids’ ability to just be kids.

-By depriving children of opportunities to play on their own, away from direct adult supervision and control, we are depriving them of opportunities to learn how to take control of their own lives.
+By depriving children of opportunities to play games on their own, away from direct adult supervision and control, we are depriving them of opportunities to learn how to take control of their own lives.
 We may think we are protecting them, but in fact, we are diminishing their joy, diminishing their sense of self-control, preventing them from discovering and exploring the endeavours they would most love, and increasing the odds that they will suffer from anxiety, depression, and other disorders. – Dr. Peter Gray

 Research conducted from 1938-2007 looked at over 63,000 high school and college students.
 Even though the study ran during World War II and the Cold War, the most recent generations were the most mentally ill.
-They found that more a generation was focused on individual success, the less happy that generation was.
+They found that the more a generation was focused on individual success, the less happy that generation was.
 This study also found that people who focused on internal measures of satisfaction and worth were the happiest.

 In another study involving childhood success predictors, researchers found social competency to be the greatest predictor of success and that academic achievement was “not as reliable.”